DEFT Payer Product Disclosure Statement

 Refer to section 10(b) below for more information on how we send you notices.
 Some notices may be provided by your Biller on our behalf.

-Subject to section 10(a), you agree that all notices and other communications in connection with this PDS may be given electronically:
+Subject to section 10(a), all other notices and communications in connection with this PDS may be given electronically:

 i. by emailing them to the email address you have registered with us through DEFT, or sending them through SMS to your last known mobile telephone number, or